Timendus/silicon8/README.md

 isn't already connected and press a button on it.
 Silicon8 should give you a notification that it found your gamepad.

-I also moved the fonts from the host environment to the Go module, so host environments don't have to bother with that mess.
-And I added support for the new XO-Chip opcode `pitch`.
-That is to say, Silicon8 knows `pitch` exists and doesn't throw any errors, and I have made the `audio` pattern and the `pitch` available to the host environment, but to be honest I don't really have a clue how to turn those two into a sound that makes sense.
-The [specification](https://github.com/JohnEarnest/Octo/blob/gh-pages/docs/XO-ChipSpecification.md#audio) is vague to say the least and the [implementation in Octo](https://github.com/JohnEarnest/Octo/blob/77fc843d9f44a45ebb0cbd9f3ea2ec14caba4851/js/shared.js#L198) kinda goes over my head.
-So that's something to fix for future Timendus 😉
+Next, I moved the fonts from the host environment to the Go module, so host environments don't have to bother with that mess.
+This is something I had been planning on doing for a long time, because it makes moving the interpreter to other platforms easier, which is something I kinda plan on doing 👌🏻

+Then, [Kouzeru](https://github.com/Kouzeru) reached out to me, and urged me to implement the new XO-Chip opcode `pitch` in Silicon8.
+When I admitted to him that the prerequisite opcode `audio` wasn't even working, he immediately offered his support.
+Step one was just making the `audio` pattern and the `pitch` available to the host environment.
+Then I had to turn those two into a sound that makes sense.
+The [specification](https://github.com/JohnEarnest/Octo/blob/gh-pages/docs/XO-ChipSpecification.md#audio) is vague to say the least and the [implementation in Octo](https://github.com/JohnEarnest/Octo/blob/77fc843d9f44a45ebb0cbd9f3ea2ec14caba4851/js/shared.js#L198) kinda went over my head.
+But with a snippet of FFT code from Kouzeru, some patient explanations and some experimentation I managed to get it working.
+So now Silicon8 finally has XO-Chip sound support! 😄

+The only question that remains is: should all this frequency calculation magic be in the host environment, or should it really be moved to the Go module?
+And it so, what exactly does the module pass to the host?
+I'm not sure.
+We'll see.

 ## Developer instructions